Is Beekeeping Agriculture?

 U.S. States Treat Beekeeping As Farming

-All 50 U.S. states treat beekeeping as agricultural either to regulate beekeeping or determine if a property qualifies as farmland for real estate tax purposes.
-These rules are generally enforced by each state’s agriculture department and its tax department.
+All 50 U.S. states treat beekeeping as agricultural either to regulate beekeeping or to determine if a property qualifies as farmland for real estate tax purposes.
+These rules are generally enforced by each state’s agriculture and tax departments.

 Your beekeeping operation may qualify you for beneficial treatment as agricultural land for real estate tax purposes.
 Laws vary from state to state.